Am I Eligible

 It is important that you read our eligibility guidelines below before you think about applying to make sure that you meet the criteria for a grant.

-If you have any questions about the criteria, please email the grants team email@example.com or call us on 01900 825760 and we will be happy to help.
+If you have any questions about the criteria of any of the funds, please email the grants team email@example.com or call us on 01900 825760 and we will be happy to help.

 We make grants to a wide range of organisations.
 We are particularly keen to help grassroots community groups and small-to-medium-sized voluntary organisations.
 We do not normally make grants to large UK-wide charities, but we might do so where there are strong relationships in our area and the proposal has potential to achieve a substantial impact.